Lovech

 Lovech (Ловеч, /bg/) is a city in north-central Bulgaria.
 It is the administrative centre of the Lovech Province and of the subordinate Lovech Municipality.
-The city is located about 150 km northeast from the capital city of Sofia.
+The city is located about 150 km northeast of the capital city of Sofia.
 Near Lovech are the towns of Pleven, Troyan and Teteven.

 Name

 The name is possibly derived from the Slavic root lov, "hunting" + the Slavic suffix -ech.

 Geography

 Lovech is situated in the Forebalkan area of northern Bulgaria, on both sides of the river Osam, and unifies both mountainous and plain relief.
 The eastern part of the town is surrounded by a 250 m high plateau, where the largest park in Lovech, Stratesh, is located, and the southwestern part is surrounded by the hills Hisarya and Bash Bunar.
 In the northwest the relief gradually changes to the plains of the neighbouring Pleven Province.
 The average altitude of Lovech is about 200 m above mean sea level.
 The highest point of the town is Akbair Hill at 450 m.

-In Stratesh Park, the highest place in the town, there are a great number of lilac bushes, easily seen from the whole town, which are a wonderful view in the spring.
-Due to this, Lovech is well known as the town of the lilacs.
+In Stratesh Park, the highest place in the town, there are many lilac bushes.
+Due to this, Lovech is known as the town of the lilacs.